-The current Library Board members are:
+The current library board trustees are:

-Angela English, President
+Angela English, Trustee

 If you wish to contact the library board directly via email, please use the following contact: firstname.lastname@example.org.
 This email will go directly to the current board president.